Skip to content

 • Ownership of production CI/CD workflows or multi-team delivery pipelines.

-• Deep observability stacks beyond basic logs and alerts.
+• Deeper observability stacks beyond basic logs and alerts.

 What I’m doing next